akshatamohanty/akshatamohanty.github.io/blog/_posts/2021-07-19-handling-pandemic-the-developer-way.md

 Maybe a Russian hacker has attacked your system and blown it to smithereens.

 Either way, you don't handle PagerDuty by questioning the universe.
 You fix the issue.
 And there's always a fix.
-Patch, deploy, add to playbook, re-evalute for more robust solutions, earmark resources, work on it.
+Patch, deploy, add to the playbook, re-evaluate for more robust solutions, earmark resources, work on it.

-When you take away the humaness of pain, it reduces to being just an incident - a outage.
+When you take away the humanness of pain, it reduces to being just an incident - an outage.
 And outages are normal.
-Outages make the system stronger, a bit more resilient, everytime they hit.
+Outages make the system stronger, a bit more resilient, every time they hit.

 > Try again, fail again, fail better. ~Samuel Beckett

 <br /><br /><br />

-# Progress, is non-linear.
+# Progress is non-linear.

 In thirty years of my life, I'd never managed to do a push-up.
 And it would annoy the hell out of me.
 So this pandemic, I decided to give it another try (probably my 10th).
-Only this time, instead of brute-forcing it - I decided to build upto it.
+Only this time, instead of brute-forcing it - I decided to build up to it.
 At a rate of only 15-minutes at a time.

 I didn't set a goal - I just told myself that I would work on it for 15 minutes a day.

 Here's how it went,

-Day 1: Recorded myself, my push-up looks weird, not right.
+Day 1: Recorded me, my push-up looks weird, not right.

-Day 2: Googled how to do a push-up correctly; Got a recipe: sqeeze back, tighten abs, press through the floor
+Day 2: Googled how to do a push-up correctly; Got a recipe: squeeze back, tighten abs, press through the floor

-Day 3: Reddit says strengthen core for push-ups; Let's add hollow body planks to my routine, along-with modified push-ups
+Day 3: Reddit says strengthen core for push-ups; Let's add hollow body planks to my routine, along with modified push-ups

 Day 4: My elbows look weird.
-Googled and fixed elbox positioning - Keeps elbows behind the middle finger and stop when shoulder blades retract.
+Googled and fixed elbow positioning - Keep elbows behind the middle finger and stop when shoulder blades retract.

 Day 5 - Day 10: Continued with modified push-ups + hollow body planks